Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiments on Deep Image Classifiers

 \subsubsection{Influence Testing with RCAV}

 We use RCAV to measure the sensitivity of the model with respect to the watermark signal vector.
-The sensitivity scores reported by RCAV are $-1$ for the classes \textit{bishop} and \textit{knight} while it is $1$ for the class \textit{rook}.
-This implies that when the image has the watermark it becomes more \textit{rook} and less \textit{bishop} or \textit{knight}.
+The sensitivity scores reported by RCAV are $-1$ for the classes \textit{bishop} and \textit{knight} , and $1$ for the class \textit{rook}.
+This implies that, when the image has the watermark, it becomes more \textit{rook} and less \textit{bishop} or \textit{knight}.
 This quantitative score aligns with our intuition regarding the watermark.